2 - RAM #

 Well, for one, you need to get a feel for when something might be a memory error.
 Generally, if you see issues that you can’t attribute to anything in software, where there’s no obvious pattern, it’s a good bet that it’s memory.
 Assuming you’re on an x86(_64) system, like most laptops or desktops, you can check with Memtest86(+) (Wikipedia).
 It often needs to run for a few hours to find anything, but when it does you’ll get a big red error.

 Unfortunately, this probably means you need to buy new RAM.
 In the absolute worst case, maybe a new CPU if the memory controller has gotten damaged, but this is unlikely.

 Image by Андрей Крижановский on Wikipedia, Public Domain

-You’re far more likely to get RAM errors if you Overclock your RAM as well, so just be smart if you do OC your RAM- though I really don’t recomend doing so beyond applying the XMP profile (Tom’s Hardware) your RAM may have shipped with.
+You’re far more likely to get RAM errors if you Overclock your RAM as well, so just be smart if you do OC your RAM- though I really don’t recommend doing so beyond applying the XMP profile (Tom’s Hardware) your RAM may have shipped with.

 The Future of RAM #

 It may seem like RAM is simple enough as to not really have any opportunities for massive changes in the future.
 This is not the case.
-Currently, there are real, commercially available products implementing both Processing In Memory (PIM) and memory persistance (non-volatile main memory)
+Currently, there are real, commercially available products implementing both Processing In Memory (PIM) and memory persistence (non-volatile main memory)

 Row Hammer #

 Row Hammer is vulnerability that arises due to the way memory is arranged physically and electrically on a memory stick.
-It let’s you flip bits you shouldn’t be able to by ‘hammering’ on the row above or below the target row, hoping that you can induce a bit flip in the target row.
+It lets you flip bits you shouldn’t be able to by ‘hammering’ on the row above or below the target row, hoping that you can induce a bit flip in the target row.
 It’s also been “fixed” multiple times, and is still a problem …though it is supposed to be fixed for real this time in DDR5

 Row Hammer’s Wikipedia Page has some a very good overview as well as some example assembly to explain the exploit